Table of Contents

 - Timelines: Communicate the screening test schedule to candidates, including any deadlines they must adhere to.
 This helps applicants plan their preparation and participation accordingly.

-Setting up a Secure and Accessible Testing Environment:
+Setting up a Secure and Accessible Testing Environment

 - Data Security and Privacy: Ensure that the screening test platform or tools used adhere to industry-standard data security and privacy protocols.
 Protect applicants’ personal information and ensure that the results are only accessible to authorized personnel.